DASHBOARDS / Payfactors

 A structured peer comparison view that scaled across large job libraries.

 A two-column comparison view that made peer relationships immediately legible.
 Filtered out salary-associated jobs to reduce noise.
-Analysts could benchmark against peer organizations with confidence — no manual cross-referencing required.
+Analysts could benchmark against peer organizations with confidence for the first time.

 PROTOTYPE